Google Workspace : Collaboration + productivity apps (opens in new tab)

 It comes with 1GB of Cloud storage of its own but you can connect your own cloud storage provider with it in order to gain more storage.
 Polaris also supports over 18 languages.

 One of the main criticisms of the free app is the ads that can interrupt the service.
-However, this can easily be resolved by purchasing the remove ads option for $3.99.
+However, this can easily be resolved by purchasing the remove ads option.

-There are also several different price tiers starting at $5.99 per month that will give you access to more cloud storage and annotation on PDF.
+There are also several different price tiers that will give you access to more cloud storage and annotation on PDF.
 All payments are based on a recurring subscription and will automatically renew.

 The app can read and view documents in different formats such as DOC, PDF and XLS.
 It is mainly a PDF reader and within it you can make changes to PDF documents.